 Past Tense’s Prenatal Yoga Teacher Training, a Yoga Alliance registered 85-hour program, is dedicated to teaching yoga teachers how to honor and empower the pregnant person.
-Graduates of this program will feel confident in leading prenatal and postnatal public and private yoga sessions that accommodate all bodies and all journeys.
-Instead of a list of can dos and can’t dos, graduates will learn how to lead classes that provide the opportunity for self-expression and self-awareness, aiding a pregnant person on a journey of discovery during this changing and miraculous time.
+Graduates of this program will feel confident in leading prenatal and postnatal, public and private yoga sessions that accommodate all bodies and all journeys.
+Instead of a list of do’s and don’ts, graduates will learn how to lead classes that provide the opportunity for self-expression and self-awareness, aiding a pregnant person on a journey of discovery during this changing and miraculous time.

 This training will include an in-depth discussion of the physiology of the pregnant and postpartum body, how yoga asana can improve awareness of the pelvic floor and aid in birth and how to effectively cue subtle spaces in the body.
-We will also touch on pranayama specific for pregnant people, the energetic body during pregnancy and how to hold space for your students.
+We will also touch on pranayama specific for pregnant people, the energetic body during pregnancy, pregnancy loss and postpartum and how to hold space for your students.
+Visiting professionals will help students understand a variety of topics including in-depth sessions on pelvic floor health, birth in the greater DC community and caring for the womb space.
 This training will give students the most up-to-date resources on pregnancy and postpartum exercise science to empower future teachers to create their own accessible and inclusive classes.

-Students of the Prenatal Yoga Teacher Training will walk away with a:
+Students of the Prenatal Yoga Teacher Training will leave with:

 About Your Lead Trainer